waleedmahmood110/Car-Rental-Management-Sytem/README.md

 # Car-Rental-Management-Sytem
 # Daily Expense Tracker

-This project is created for PF semester project.
+This project is created for AICT semester project.

 ## Features
 - Simple website